oracle/oci-cli/CONTRIBUTING.rst

-Contributing to the Oracle Bare Metal Cloud Services CLI
+Contributing to the Oracle Cloud Infrastructure CLI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Copyright (c) 2016, 2017, Oracle and/or its affiliates.
 All rights reserved.*